Matanhy Saldanha: Social activism

 Besides being a teacher at the Don Bosco High School in Panjim from around June 1974/5 to October 2008, Matanhy also took up the causes of the poor and downtrodden.

 In the 1970s, Matanhy campaigned for the Ramponnkars, (traditional fisherman of Goa) to prevent trawlers from fishing within 50 metres of the shore.
 He formed the Goenchea Ramponnkarancho Ekvott (Association of Goa's Traditional Fisherfolk) and helped stop the discharge of effluents from the Zuari Agro Chemicals factory into the Arabian Sea, near Velsao.
 The pollution was killing fish, the staple food of Goans.
-His campaign was described as Goa's first successful movement against industrial pollution.
+His campaign, the Ramponkar movement, was described as Goa's first successful movement against industrial pollution.

 In the late 1970s, with Urbano Lobo and others, he campaigned against the destruction, for mining, of the sand dunes on the beaches of Goa.
-Matanhy was also associated with the Konkani Language Movement in Goa.
-He was himself a member of the konkani Bhasha Mandal.
+Matanhy was also associated with the Konkani language agitation in Goa.
+He was himself a member of the Konkani Bhasha Mandal.

-In the early 1990s, Matanhy protested against Nylon 6,6 and, in the late 1990s, against the smelting plant, Meta-Strips.
+In the early 1990s, Matanhy joined the against anti-Nylon 6,6 movement and, in the late 1990s, against the smelting plant, Meta-Strips.
 Matanhy was also associated with other movements like the Konkan Railway re-alignment issue and the anti-Special Economic Zone agitation.
 He was the convenor of the anti-SEZ group, called the "Goa's Movement Against Special Economic Zones (GMAS)".

 Saldanha was an active participant of the Goa Special Status movement and believed that Special Status to Goa was needed in order to preserve the state's unique culture and identity.